3roqlu/3roqlu/readme.md

 I am a student in the department of Geographic Information Systems at [Anadolu University](https://www.anadolu.edu.tr/).
 Check out my page at [GitHub](https://3roqlu.github.io/3roqlusite/).
 ### Hi there! 👋

-- 👋 Hi, I’m @3roqlu
+- 👋 Hi, I’m Ümit Eroğlu

-- 👀 I’m interested in ...
+- 👀 I’m interested in new technologies.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently studying spatial gis.

-- 💞️ I’m looking to collaborate on ...

-- 📫 How to reach me ...
+- 📫 How to reach me: eroglumit@gmail.com

 <!--